serviceplanet/tolgee-toolbox/readme.md

 # Pattern used to create message target files.
 files = "foo-directory_${locale separator=dash, region_case=upper}/Messages.properties"
 type = "property"
+# Do not create translation files for these locales.
+Useful if for example there is a base language without a
+# tag in the file name such as "Messages.properties".
+Must contain IETF BCP 47 language tag strings.
+excluded_locales = ["nl-NL"]

 [[projects.targets]]
 # Select a single target file (without using a placeholder).